-When specific bacterial diagnoses are needed, it is important that the milk samples are submitted to a laboratory that has experience working with mastitis bacteria.
-Standardized laboratory methods for identification of mastitis pathogens have been well defined by the National Mastitis Council (1999) and should be the basis for most identifications.
-While the methods used in most mastitis laboratories are simple, evaluation of culture results requires experienced personnel that have worked with milk samples.
+When specific bacterial diagnoses are needed, samples should not be processed in an on-farm laboratory and it is important that the milk samples are submitted to a laboratory that has experience working with mastitis bacteria.
+Standardized laboratory methods for identification of mastitis pathogens have been well defined (National Mastitis Council, 1999) and should be the basis for most identifications.
+While the methods used in most mastitis laboratories are simple, evaluation of results is improved by technicians who are experienced in interpretation of the nuances of working with bovine milk samples.
 In most laboratories the objective is to rapidly identify likely mastitis pathogens and complex methods are not generally needed.
 In general, technicians inoculate media that contains nutrients required for bacterial growth and the inoculated media is placed in an incubator that contains the appropriate atmosphere and temperature to encourage growth of the target organisms.
 In most mastitis laboratories, 10 to 100 μ L of each milk sample are inoculated onto a portion of a blood agar plate.
 The inoculum volume determines the lower limit of detection.
-For example, one colony observed on a plate inoculated with 0.01-mL (10- μ L) is equivalent to approximately 100 CFU/mL.
+For example, one colony observed on a plate inoculated with 0.01-mL (10- μ L) is equivalent to approximately 100 CFU/mL of milk while one colony observed using a 0.1-mL (100- μ L) inoculum is equivalent to approximately 10 CFU/mL.
 The use of larger inoculum volumes increases sensitivity but also increases the possibility of contamination.

-After inoculation, agar plates are incubated at 37° C and observed for growth at 24 and 48 hours.
+After inoculation, agar plates are incubated at 37°C and observed for growth at 24 and 48 hours.
 While there is no absolute definition of IMI, the presence of at least 100-300 cfu/mL is usually required to define an infection.
 Identification of bacteria is made based on phenotypic characteristics of the colonies and the result of additional laboratory tests.
 Staphylococcus aureus is usually differentiated from other staphylococci based on a positive coagulase reaction and other typical phenotypic characteristics, such as hemolysis.
 Streptococci are usually identified using the Christie-Atkins-Munch-Petersen (CAMP) test and esculin reactions.
 When milk samples originate from cases of clinical mastitis, MacConkey agar is usually also inoculated to facilitate the rapid identification of Gram-negative, lactose-fermenting organisms (coliforms).
 Additional biochemical tests are required for final identification at the species level.
 Identification of Mycoplasma spp. requires the use of media containing specific nutrients not found in general medias and incubation in a CO2 enhanced environment.